IVPN Review

 On the level of basic technical specs, IVPN resembles a lot of other VPN providers on the market, but the picture is more varied upon closer look.
 IVPN deepens some common features in interesting ways, but makes others needlessly complex.

+Now that we’ve got that out of the way, let’s discuss the plentiful features IVPN does offer.
 Two key features get pride of place on the front page of the IVPN app: AntiTracker and firewall.

 IVPN AntiTracker

 AntiTracker protects you against trackers and other devices that follow you across the internet to violate your privacy.
 It’s effective against third-party cookies and trackers and prevents advertisers from building a profile on you.
-It can’t protect you against downloading malware, but it can foil any unwanted programs that take the form of trackers.
+Depending on which blocklist you choose, it can also function as an ad blocker.

 You can activate “hardcore mode” if you want even more protection.
 With both AntiTracker and hardcore mode active, IVPN protects you not only from trackers, but also from any website that primarily makes money from selling user data.
 Right now, that only means Google and Facebook — so it might pull double duty as an anti-procrastination device.